-For authorized clients, is this the same as other post-association authorization cases?
+Separate use case: For authorized clients using RCM, is this the same as other post-association authorization cases?
+What about controlling user behavior with their devices, even if there are physical controls?
 What about an authorized device before it associates/as it is probing?
 Will an RCM device use a “known” MAC address for probing a known SSID (only after detecting the SSID is present, just before associating)?
 Maybe, but not for broadcast probes.
 Authorized devices may need a specific policy (when we get to solutions)?

 Another use case: detecting a known device that is suddenly taking unexpected/undesired actions, like attaching to a non-secure SSID.
 This use case is out of scope for TGbh.
 Do not support (or assume) an identifier that is shared across SSIDs.

-Rogue APs
+Unapproved APs